Is the Dachshund the Unhealthiest Dog Breed?

 A Dachshund for Sale Kills a Homeless Dog’s Chances

 Health problems aren’t the only reason never to buy a dachshund or dachshund mix.
 Buying any dog means that a dog in an animal shelter loses a potential family.
-When you adopt a homeless animal from a reputable shelter, you help reduce the companion animal overpopulation crisis and make room for another animal to have a chance at adoption.
+When you adopt a homeless animal from a shelter, you help reduce the companion animal overpopulation crisis and allow another animal to have a chance at adoption.

 Did You Buy a Dachshund Who Suffers From These Ailments?

-Many “purebred” dogs become ill, suffer from emotional or psychological disorders, or die prematurely because of traits they were bred to have in order to meet standards set by the American Kennel Club (AKC).
+Many “purebred” dogs become ill, suffer from emotional or psychological disorders, or die prematurely because of traits that humans have bred them to have to meet standards set by the American Kennel Club (AKC).
 If you purchased a dachshund or a member of another AKC-registered breed who struggles with their health or psychological well-being or who died prematurely, we want to hear from you.